dfahlander/typeson/README.md

 *The above sample separates Typeson.encapsulate() from JSON.stringify().
 Could also have used Typeson.stringify().*

 # Use with socket.io
 Socket.io can stream ArrayBuffers as real binary data.
 This is more efficient than encapsulating it in base64/JSON.
-Typeson can leave certain types, like ArrayBuffer, untouched, and leave the stringification / binarization part to other libs.
+Typeson can leave certain types, like ArrayBuffer, untouched, and leave the stringification / binarization part to other libs (emit() the output of Typeson.encapsulate() - don't use stringify()).

 What socket.io doesn't do though, is preserving Dates, Errors or your custom types.